Technology Integration in Lesson Planning: When to Use Tech and When to Put It Away

-The SAMR Model and Its Limits
+The SAMR Framework and Its Limitations

-When Technology Genuinely Helps
+When Technology Genuinely Adds Value

 Stop spending Sundays on lesson plans